Moms, are you exhausted with your baby fighting sleep during the day and at bedtime? Learn how to get him to stop fighting sleep once and for all.

-Your baby, who might have always taken to the pacifier in the past, now spits it out each time you try to put it in his mouth.
+Your baby, who might have always taken to the pacifier in the past, now spits it out each time you put it in his mouth.
 Or rocking him on the yoga ball—no matter how vigorously you bounce—isn’t getting you anywhere anymore.

 Sure, he might drift off eventually after an hour of rocking.
 But the chance of him waking up the minute you put him down is pretty high if he started his sleep fussy and upset.

-Instead, try doing the opposite.
+So, try doing the opposite.

 He’s resisting the current way you’re putting him to sleep, even if for today or the last few days.
 Use this as an opportunity to try new strategies and see if he takes to one of them.

 6. The fussier your baby gets, the calmer you need to be

 The first time I got truly upset at my baby—to the point where I felt guilty and ashamed—happened when he was only eight weeks old.